-This project aims to help conserve river sharks and rays in Borneo, an incredibly diverse but little-studied area under increasing threat.
-We aim to (1) find and identify rare river sharks and rays, (2) assess the threats they’re facing, and (3) work with local partners to identify realistic conservation options.
+This project aims to help conserve river sharks and rays in Borneo and the incredibly diverse but little-studied area under increasing threat.
+We aim to find and identify rare river sharks and rays, assess the threats they are facing and work with local partners to identify realistic conservation options.

-Borneo Island supports the largest expanse of rainforest in Southeast Asia and is world-renowned for its iconic UNESCO recognized Biodiversity Heritage.
+Borneo Island supports the largest expanse of rainforest in South-East Asia and is world renowned for its iconic UNESCO-recognised biodiversity heritage.
 However, the Indonesian government’s intention to relocate its national capital from Jakarta to East Kalimantan Province by 2050 raises serious conservation concerns.
-Immigration of people to Borneo will place high pressures on the Islands natural resources, due to urban expansion and the inherent necessity for water (consumption, irrigation, and commercial use), agricultural land, waste disposal (sewage, commercial, and public) and transport infrastructure.
+The immigration of people to Borneo will place considerable pressure on the island’s natural resources as urban areas expand and the need for water (consumption, irrigation and commercial use), agricultural land and waste disposal (sewage, commercial and public) and transport infrastructure increases.
 Approximately 118 species of sharks and rays are known from Borneo.
-Among these are relatively rare river sharks and rays, including three ray species that only live in freshwater (white-edged whipray, roughback whipray, and marbled whipray), and four generalist species like the bull shark and giant freshwater whipray, and species believed to be the Ganges River shark and largetooth sawfish.
-All these species are currently all assessed as Endangered on the IUCN Red List and the Ganges river shark and largetooth sawfish are Critically Endangered.
-However, the river sharks and rays of this area are little studied and there are species identifications that need to be confirmed that could be globally important records.
-For example, we have recently observed river shark (Glyphis) fins for sale, coming from freshwaters of Eastern Borneo.
-These fins may represent an unknown population of Glyphis gangeticus (formally described as Glyphis fowlerae in Borneo), or maybe from an undescribed species.
-There is a fourth species of Glyphis genus known from the Mukah River in Malaysia Borneo, and possibly also the Sampit River in Central Kalimantan.
-However, this species has yet to be formally described, due to its rarity.
-It’s clear that more work needs to be done to document Borneo’s river sharks and rays, and to figure out how they can be conserved.
+Among these are relatively rare river sharks and rays, including three ray species that only live in freshwater (white-edged whipray, roughback whipray and marbled whipray), four generalist species like the bull shark and giant freshwater whipray, and possibly even the Ganges River shark and largetooth sawfish.
+These species are currently assessed as Endangered on the IUCN Red List and the Ganges river shark and largetooth sawfish as Critically Endangered.
+However, the river sharks and rays of this area are little studied and the identifications of some species – potentially globally important records – need to be confirmed.
+For example, we have recently observed river shark (Glyphis) fins for sale that have come from the freshwaters of eastern Borneo.
+These fins may represent an unknown population of G. gangeticus (formally described as G. fowlerae in Borneo) or they may be from an undescribed species.
+While three species have been formally ascribed to the genus Glyphis, a fourth is known from the Mukah River in Malaysia Borneo and possibly also the Sampit River in Central Kalimantan.
+However, this species has yet to be formally described, due its rarity.
+It is clear that more work needs to be done to document Borneo’s river sharks and rays and to work out how they can be conserved.

-In order to achieve these objectives, we will meet with in-country partners to discuss details, roles, and target surveys areas to maximize engagement and participation of local knowledge early in the project.
-Each of these data collection techniques will be employed throughout East, North, and Western Kalimantan Provinces in key environments.
-Special focus will be placed on trying to locate a Glyphis specimen which will be preserved and transported to the Indonesian Institute of Sciences, Museum Zoologicum Bogoriense, for long term storage.
+And finally, in regions where target species are reported or observed, some local fishers will be engaged to report on their fishing activities over an extended period of time.
+This will give us a better understanding of fishery interactions with target species and enable us to collect data over a longer time period than would be possible through direct field work.
+In order to achieve these objectives, we will meet with in-country partners to discuss details, roles and target survey areas to maximise engagement with and the participation of local people early in the project.
+Each of these data-collection techniques will be employed in key environments throughout East, North and West Kalimantan provinces.
+Special focus will be placed on trying to locate a Glyphis specimen, which will be preserved and transported to the Indonesian Institute of Sciences, Museum Zoologicum Bogoriense, for long-term storage.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.